 Five standards that are currently in use have been made from material collected underground at Augusta (AGD08-01, MR11-01, MR 0.2, MR04-06 and MR30-20), and are routinely submitted to Onsite.
 Mandalay also routinely uses a commercially available, gold-only standard (G310-6) sourced from Geostats Pty Ltd and provided to Onsite.
-A standard is sent with each batch of exploration samples (on average 1 standard per 25 samples) and with each batch of the underground face samples (on average 1 standard per 10 samples).
+A standard is sent with each batch of exploration samples (on average 1 standard per 25 samples) and with each batch of the underground face samples (on average 2 different standards per batch).